classgraph/classgraph/README.md

             .classpathContentsLastModified();
 ```

 You can re-use FastClasspathScanner instances across multiple scans.
-The scanner is stateless (other than storing the white-listed package prefixes to scan), and is therefore threadsafe.
+The scanner is stateless (other than storing the white-listed package prefixes to scan).

 Inspired by: https://github.com/rmuller/infomas-asl/tree/master/annotation-detector